Long-Tailed Distribution-Aware Router For Mixture-of-Experts in Large Vision-Language Model: Methodology

 \textbf{Our Method LTDR.} Since language tokens follow a uniform distribution, while vision tokens exhibit a long-tailed distribution, we focus on optimizing vision-language TER to make experts handle different distributional modality tokens effectively.
 We find that the load balancing mechanism leads to the scattered vision tail tokens in experts, impeding the learning of specialized experts.
-Therefore, as illustrated in Fig.~\ref{method}, our method consists of two sub-modules: (1) Distribution-aware router for modality-specific routing.
-We retain load balancing for language TER as it aligns with the uniform distribution of language tokens, while discard load balancing for vision TER to adaptively align with the long-tailed distribution of visual tokens.
-Without load balancing, vision tokens, especially vision tail tokens, exhibit higher routing probability variance, enabling specialized expert selection.
-(2) Enhancing expert activation for vision tail tokens.
-Given the high importance of vision tail tokens, we define the head and tail tokens of vision, and increase the number of activated experts for vision tail tokens, achieving an oversample-like strategy to improve fault tolerance and learning effectiveness.
+Therefore, as illustrated in Fig.~\ref{fig_method}, our method consists of two modules: (1)~Modality-specific Distribution-aware Router (MsDaR).
+We retain load balancing for language TER as it aligns with the uniform distribution of language tokens, while abandon load balancing for vision TER to adaptively align with the long-tailed distribution of visual tokens.
+Without load balancing, vision tokens, especially vision tail tokens, exhibit higher routing probability variance, enabling expert specialization.
+(2)~Vision-specific Dynamic Expert Activation (VsDEA).
+Given the high importance of vision tail tokens, we define the head and tail tokens of vision, and increase the number of activated experts for vision tail tokens, achieving a data-augmentation strategy to improve fault tolerance and learning effectiveness.